0aub/tiktok-bulk-downloader/README.md

 TikTok videos bulk downloader with or without watermark by username

 # usage
-At first you should run the script with "generate" option.
+At first, you should run the script with "generate" option.
 This will generate and save json file that conatins all user posts data.
 ```
 python tiktok_dl.py --username [target username] --generate
 ```